sfigg/commercialization-public/docset/test/weg/delivering-a-great-experience-with-low-memory.md

 #### Non-Paged code

 To obtain the specific non-paged code contribution of individual drivers, expand the **Driver Non-Paged Code** metric.

 ![Memory usage by drivers in non-paged code shown in the Windows Assessment Console (WAC).](images/weg-wac-driver-non-paged-code.png)

 #### Non-Paged allocations

-To obtain the specific non-paged allocations of individual drivers, expand the **Driver Non-Paged Allocations** metric and select **Group by -&gt; (None)**.
+To obtain the specific non-paged allocations of individual drivers, expand the **Driver Non-Paged Allocations** metric and select **Group by -> (None)**.

 ![Non-paged allocations for drivers shown in the Windows Assessment Console (WAC).](images/weg-wac-driver-non-paged-allocations.png)

-### <span id="_Toc375143139" class="anchor"><span id="_Toc375143455" class="anchor"><span id="_Toc375165809" class="anchor"><span id="_Toc426441280" class="anchor"></span></span></span></span>Per process
+### Per process

 To obtain the amount of active private pages of individual processes (applications, services, or tasks) on the system, expand the **Process Private Pages** metric, and select the **Active** sub-metric.

 In the following screenshot, Windows Defender (MsMpEng.exe process) consumes 14.9 MB of memory through its private working set.

-In order to validate that the 40MB target for startup applications, and services and tasks are achieved, identify every process in this list associated with preloaded software and calculate the sum.
+In order to validate that the 40-MB target for startup applications, services, and tasks is achieved, identify every process in this list associated with preloaded software and calculate the sum.

 ![Active private pages of processes shown in the Windows Assessment Console (WAC).](images/weg-wac-process-private-pages-in-use.png)